 - The Central Sterile Processing Certificate Program is a course developed to acquaint entry -level aides and refresh existing technicians on the scope of scientific principles that underlie decontamination, processing, sterilization, distribution, and inventory control of instrumentation.
 This certificate of completion course will provide the knowledge of current regulations, techniques and trends to enable individuals to function with nationally based competencies in health care sterile supply processing and distribution areas, Upon completion of this course, graduate will be prepared to take the Certification for Healthcare Sterile Processing and Distribution Technician’s exam as well as the certification exam offered through IAHCSMM.

 Clinical Component will be during and after classroom instruction.
 400 hours of training is required by IAHCSMM to be eligible to test for Certification.
 200 hours is acquired in our fully functional Sterile Processing theatre and 200-400 hours at an externship site arranged by CCMCC.
 Assignments will be given no later than 30 days after the last day of the course.
-Students have 17 weeks from the last day of the didactic portion of the program to complete the externship.

-Letter to “Joe” (SPD Program Director) from a greatful student.
+Letter to from a greatful student.

 Total Fees paid to Institution